 The world around us is constantly changing.
 Below, we highlight several important trends that are impacting our operating environment as well as that of our competitors.

-- Low interest rates are decreasing returns for customers and depressing banks' interest margins.
+- Low interest rates depressing banks’ interest margins

-- The transition to a low carbon economy continues.
+- Risks and opportunities from transition to a low carbon economy

 As a financial institution, our input is mainly in the areas of financial, intellectual and human capital.